amazon-science/CSR-Bench/README.md

 ## Overview

-The `gsr-bench` repository provides a benchmarking and retrieval system with utilities for executing bash commands, interacting with models, and web searching.
+The `csr-bench` repository provides a benchmarking and retrieval system with utilities for executing bash commands, interacting with models, and web searching.
 This repository is organized into several Python scripts that serve various functions, such as data retrieval, bash utilities, and model execution.

 ## Repository Structure

 - **`main.py`**: The entry point of the repository where the core functionality is implemented.
 - **`docker_setup.sh`**: A shell script to set up the environment and conduct experiments using Docker.
 - **`requirements.txt`**: A list of Python dependencies required to run the project.
-- **`gsr/`**: The main module directory containing various Python utilities:
+- **`csr/`**: The main module directory containing various Python utilities:
     - `bash_utils.py`: Functions related to executing and handling bash commands.
     - `retriever.py`: Handles data and information retrieval from Github Issues.
     - `model.py`: Manages machine learning model-related operations.